jantdm/eudi-doc-architecture-and-reference-framework/docs/arf.md

 *Table 2 - Mandatory and optional PID attributes for natural persons*

-Possible additional optional attributes have been added to facilitate a wider range of authentication options both online and offline as well as addressing learning from the current eIDAS implementations.
+Due to the rare but not negligible occurrence of tuples (natural persons sharing the same family name(s), given names(s) and birth date), the set of mandatory PID attributes is not sufficient to ensure that no two or more persons will have the same PID set of values.

 Metadata associated with a PID set is further detailed in Annex A.6.

 #### 5.1.2	Issuing requirements for PID
 The following table defines the requirements applicable to PID regarding